WWE News: WWE Officials Torn On Next Creative Plans For The New Day

 Transitioning them out of the tag team title picture on RAW has proved somewhat difficult for the creative team.
 After all, The New Day either had the belts or were involved in the title program for the better part of two years.
 Cesaro and Sheamus have moved on to a feud with Gallows and Anderson while The New Day are filling time with Titus O’Neil.

-And according to a new report from Daily Wrestling News, WWE officials are torn as to what to do next with the longest-reigning tag team champions of all time.
+And according to a new report from Daily Wrestling News, WWE officials are torn about what to do next with the longest-reigning tag team champions of all time.
 There is one camp that may persuade Vince to turn The New Day heel, or at least split them up, resulting in one or two of the members turning.
-But the other camp wants to keep the faction together as the babyface unit like they’re currently constructed.
+But the other camp wants to keep the faction together as the babyface unit as they’re currently constructed.

 The main reason to keep them face has to do with their merchandise sales.
 It’s no secret that fans buy more merchandise for a babyface than they do a heel, and The New Day sells a lot.
 In fact, they earned more money than any other superstar for merchandise during WrestleMania week last April.
 However, it’s not nearly as hot as it was at its peak.